Value for Money 63%

 Les Gets is well served by British tour operators specialising in family skiing holidays, and by child-friendly hotels.
 For example, Ski Famille has several chalets in town, notably Chalet Bogart and Chalet Bacall, right in the middle of town, five minutes’ walk from the ski school meeting point.
 Set in what used to be Les Gets’ cinema, they’re unusually spacious and feature in our guide to the best ski chalets for families.
 Meanwhile, Esprit Ski has four chalets in the Chaumiere building, each sleeping between eight and 13 people.

 Chalet-hotel la Marmotte is another family-friendly property: a 1930s building in the village and just across the road from the slopes and main ski lifts.
 Facilities include a swimming-pool, spa, games room, a free evening creche, and baby-listening devices provided for parents.
 Chalet-hotel Crychar is right on the piste, with a children’s playroom, some family rooms but otherwise cosy (some would say small) bedrooms, and a highly-rated restaurant.
 Hotel Labrador also has family rooms and provides everything for babies from bottle-warming to baby baths and high chairs.
-Altitude Lodge is run by tour operator VIP Ski, is located on the edge of the piste and sleeps up to 29 people.
+Altitude Lodge (pictured above), run by tour operator VIP Ski, is located on the piste and sleeps up to 29 people – with lots of the bedrooms also having space for a cot.
+The lodge has a piste-side bar, lounge terrace and lunchtime restaurant open to the public during the day and operated by VIP.
+Residents have exclusive use of two small private lounges with an open fire.

 Where to Eat